jeff-adkisson/swe-3313-fall-2025/project/README.md

 The team project is 50% of your semester grade.

 This project attempts to simulate the software development process a small team might follow to produce a software solution for a client (me).
 The project has seven graded components, one of which is graded by your teammates.
-The entire project is 50% of your semester grade (300 of 600 total points).
+The entire project is 50% of your semester grade.

 - [Team Selection](#team-selection)<br/>
   Not graded<br/>Anyone not on a team by TBD will be randomly assigned a team.